SciKit-Surgery/sustainable-pkg-stats/README.rst

     1. Go to the Settings
     2. Go to Security -> Actions -> Repository secrets
-    3. Add a key named `ADMIN_TOKEN` and leave the value blank.
-Github runner will take care of this in Github Actions.
+    3. Add a key named `ADMIN_TOKEN` and the token you created at step 6.

     This is the same type of token you saved locally in Step 6.
 Yo should never version control/track this token in your remote repository,  so here we are creating